the asian-themed kitchen design

 Similar to the sink, appliances should be sleek with clean lines.
 Up-to-date stainless steel appliances will blend well with the rest of the décor.
 Asian-style kitchens default to have standard slide-in appliances.
 This opinion changes when one chooses to incorporate modern cabinetry.

-What’s Next in Asian-Style Kitchens in 2021
+What’s Next in Asian-Style Kitchens in 2025

 One upcoming kitchen trend that works well with this design is a wooden kitchen backsplash, which is great for larger kitchens.
-Different tones of wood bring in an excellent natural element into the room.
+Different tones of wood bring an excellent natural element into the room.
 Many people use wooden planks for the ceiling in Asian-style kitchens.

-Tapestries are another trendy wall decoration in Asian-style kitchen design.
-These decorations bring comfort to contemporary interiors.
-A framed tapestry is one way to add variety and color to the room and are a great alternative to more traditional artwork.
-And, it adds some warmth that many homeowners are looking for to remind them of simpler times.
+A framed tapestry is one way to add variety and color to the room and is a great alternative to more traditional artwork.
+It also adds some warmth that many homeowners seek to remind them of simpler times.

 The Asian-influenced kitchen evokes a soothing and calm feeling.
 Homeowners should choose sleek cabinets that fit well with this design.